BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_0_Controlling_Bitcoin_Transactions.md

-# Chapter Five: Empowering Bitcoin Transactions
+# Chapter Five: Controlling Bitcoin Transactions

 The `bitcoin-cli` interface is ultimately limited.
 Nonetheless, it contains a few other options including sequence (which is used for RBF), data (for OP_RETURNs), and locktime (for Locktime).
 These can considerably empower your basic Bitcoin transactions.